 A VMI program will allow you to consolidate vendors and streamline the process.
-This reduces the amount of time you spend day-to-day on the mundane tasks of managing inventory and frees you to work on more productive projects.
+This reduces the time you spend daily on the mundane tasks of managing inventory and frees you to work on more productive projects.

 2. You can (and should) start small

 A good VMI partner will not pressure you to jump in with both feet.
-You start with a few items that you struggle to keep in stock, or that your business has a difficult time to managing.
+You start with a few items you struggle to keep in stock or that your business has difficulty managing.

-A good starting point is to identify suppliers who are notorious for repeatedly running you short of parts, and get those parts into a VMI program.
+A good starting point is to identify suppliers notorious for running you short of parts and get those parts into a VMI program.
 The peace of mind alone will be well worth it.

 3. You Deserve Transparent Reporting

 A reputable VMI provider takes pride in sharing your numbers with you.
-Buyer beware if quarterly audits and data reviews are not offered or available at your request.
+Buyers, beware if quarterly audits and data reviews are not offered or available at your request.

-A good VMI provider will also sit down with you to go over specific Inventory Management KPI’s such as fill rates, demand trends, over- or under-buying, and cost savings associated with their services.
+A good VMI provider will also sit down with you to review specific Inventory Management KPIs such as fill rates, demand trends, over- or under-buying, and cost savings associated with their services.